 As required by the CO, the HKCC developed a series of guidelines to inform Hong Kong's business community about how the various sections of the CO are to be interpreted and how the HKCC expects to enforce them.
-In July 2015, a set of six guidelines were published after an extended period of drafting, public consultation and revision: the Guideline on the First Conduct Rule, the Guideline on the Second Conduct Rule, the Guideline on the Merger Rule, and three other guidelines on handling complaints, conducting investigations and on exclusions and exemptions, respectively.
+In July 2015, a set of six guidelines were published after an extended period of drafting, public consultation and revision: the Guideline on the First Conduct Rule, the Guideline on the Merger Rule, and three other guidelines on handling complaints, conducting investigations and on exclusions and exemptions, respectively.